ironsketch/ironsketch.github.io/binary.md

 * At this point I realize that although using strings in the console for lab1B (strings lab1B) I saw that string 'Invalid Password!'
 But I couldn't see it in radare2
 * After talking to David I learned that you can use izz in radare2 to see strings and associated addresses.
 This string was located at: 0x08048d1c
 * Then I remembered there is a way to find where this address is referenced.
 To do that type, 'axt @ 0x08048d1c' or in other words 'axt @ addy'
+* This was printed out:

+{% highlight bash %}
+sym.decrypt; const char * s 0x8048a55 [data] mov dword [esp], str.Invalid_Password
+{% endhighlight %}

-* This was printed out: 'sym.decrypt; const char * s 0x8048a55 [data] mov dword [esp], str.Invalid_Password' You will see that the function is referenced here sym.decrypt.
+You will see that the function is referenced here sym.decrypt.
 We can jump to it with, 's sym.decrypt'
+* In here I noticed that if there was a gobbledygook word,

+{% highlight bash %}
+Q}|u\`sfg~sf{}|a3
+{% endhighlight %}

-* In here I noticed that if there was a gobbledygook word, 'Q}|u\`sfg~sf{}|a3' and I saw in radare2 that it was being XOR and in GDB I saw that it was being xor'd with 21 (hex 0x15)
+and I saw in radare2 that it was being XOR and in GDB I saw that it was being xor'd with 21 (hex 0x15)
 * My instant thought was that I had to submit text after 322424824 that when XOR'd would equal that gobbledygook.
 So I quickly did that with python.
 This did not work.
 I was headed the right direction but sideways.
 * I then decided for fun to XOR the gobbledygook with a number from 1 to the highest ascii number to see what would happen.
 I stopped the loop for this program when if it equaled the result was Congratulations!
 And that's what I found!
 I found out that it can equal that word if XOR'd with 18!
 * After talking with Lucien and then taking a break and installing ubuntu and warzone on a google cloud VM instance I went back at it and then it dawned on me!
 I need to submit a number that when minused from the decimal format of 1337d00d would equal 18!
 Which is 322424827